Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The Homotopy Fixed Point Spectral Sequence for Theory

 determined by $d_3(T_2\varpi^2\Delta_1^{-1}) = \eta^3\varpi^2 \Delta_1^{-1}$ and $d_3(\Sigma_{2,0}(\eta_0\eta_1)^2)=\mu_0\eta_0^3(\eta_0\eta_1)^2$.
 This gives the following remaining classes

 There is a commutative diagram:

 \end{enumerate}

 We give a similar description of the $\underline{E}_4^{*,1-\sigma+*}$.
 Again, using the $\W[\![\mu ]\!][\varpi^2, \Delta_1^{\pm1}]$-module structure, it suffices to describe the following five differentials to determine all the $d_3$ differentials.
-The $\underline{E}_4$-page is illustrated in \fullref{fig:E5pagesigma}.
-See \cite[Section 5]{HHRC4} and \fullref{fig:exactsequencesds} for various relevant exact sequences of Mackey functors.
+The $\underline{E}_4$-page is illustrated in \Cref{fig:E5pagesigma}.
+See \cite[Section 5]{HHRC4} and \Cref{fig:exactsequencesds} for various relevant exact sequences of Mackey functors.

 \begin{enumerate} \item For $d_3 \colon \underline{E}_3^{0,5-\sigma} \to \underline{E}_3^{3,7-\sigma}$, we have an exact sequence

 determined by $d_3(\Delta_1\mathfrak{p})=\eta \varpi \mathfrak{p} $ and $d_3(\Sigma_{2,0}u_{\sigma})=\mu_0\eta_0^3u_{\sigma}$.
 This gives the following remaining classes, where $\bar{u}_{\sigma}=\res_1^2(u_{\sigma})$: